N3BCKN/lazy_init/README.md

 - Very simple Rails applications without complex service layers

 ## FAQ
-Q: How does performance compare to other gems?
+Q: How does performance compare to other approaches?

-A: LazyInit is 2-3x faster than most alternatives while providing more features.
+A: Compared to manual mutex-based solutions, LazyInit provides better developer experience with competitive performance.
+See benchmarks for detailed comparison with manual ||= patterns.

 Q: Can I use this in Rails initializers?